1. Home

 Existing custom order number

 Now tick the Reset section settings.
-This will reset the order number to its default value which is 1, means without prefix and suffix as shown below:
+This will reset the order number to its default value which is 1, which means without any prefixes and suffixes as shown below:

 Custom Order Numbers Options - Tyche Softwares Documentation